Altium-Designer-addons/scripts-libraries/Scripts - PCB/SelectAssyDesignators/README.md

 2023-05-18 by Ryan Rutledge : v0.2 - added _About_ command

 2023-05-18 by Ryan Rutledge : v0.3 - fix to refresh properties panel after command is executed

+2023-05-18 by Ryan Rutledge : v1.0 - added commands to reset .Designator special strings to center on component and match alignment (with or without rotation normalization)